ergodicio/tsadar/docs/source/combined_sresolved.rst

 This example illustrates how to fit Spatially-resolved data for both EPW and IAW.

 ..
-Tip:: To fix co-timing issues, adjust the tcc locations which are defined in the ``calibration.py`` file.
+Tip:: To fix co-location issues, adjust the tcc locations which are defined in the ``calibration.py`` file.

     .. code-block:: python
         :caption: calibration.py